Sick Note for Work

 When do you need a sick note for work in the UK?

-Whether you need a formal sick note depends entirely on how long you have been off work.
-UK employment law uses a simple 7-day rule, confirmed by GOV.UK and ACAS, that every UK employer must follow.
+Whether you need a formal sick note depends on how long you have been off work.
+UK employment law uses a clear 7-day rule, confirmed by GOV.UK and ACAS, that every UK employer must follow.

 The 7-day self-certification rule

-Absences of 8 days or more: your employer can legally require a sick note from a registered healthcare professional before they will accept the absence as certified or pay Statutory Sick Pay.
+Absences of 8 days or more: your employer can legally require a sick note from a registered healthcare professional before they accept the absence as certified or pay Statutory Sick Pay.
+This is confirmed by GOV.UK guidance on fit notes and the Employment Rights Act 1996.

 How to get a sick note for work online

-You do not need a face-to-face GP appointment, a prior medical history with us, or to leave home.
+You do not need a face-to-face GP appointment, a prior medical history with MedicalCert, or to leave home.
 You can get a sick note online in around 10 minutes.

 Complete the online questionnaire

-Describe your symptoms, how long you have been unwell, and how your condition is affecting your ability to work, whether it is a sick note for back pain or any other physical condition.
+Describe your symptoms, how long you have been unwell, and how your condition is affecting your ability to work, whether it is a sick note for back pain or another physical condition.
 Be as specific as you can about impact on attendance and duties.

 Upload photo ID and supporting evidence